andrewmv/ac-control-stuff/README.md

 		62 Farenheit -> 0x60
 		86 Farenheit -> 0x78
 		Should be 0x7E for Dry and Fan modes
-		The Senisbo API doesn't allow trying to send values outside of this - I'll have to see what happens when we try Octet 4, 5: Always 0xff
+	Octet 4, 5: Always 0xff
 	Octet 6: Checksum